tweag/rules_haskell/README.md

 ### C/C++

 C/C++ libraries can be specified as dependencies.
-Exporting Haskell libraries as C/C++ dependencies currently requires the `cc_haskell_import` rule.
-This is a temporary workaround to Bazel limitations.
+And Haskell libraries can be used as C/C++ dependencies.

 ### Java